vstarling/tableau-projects/README.md

-<p>Hello World!
-I’m Clay Starling, and this is my repository for my Tableau projects</p>
+<p>Hello I’m Clay Starling, and this is my repository for my Tableau projects</p>